russmckendrick/records/content/albums/i-got-you-141830/index.md

 styles: ["New Wave", "Pop Rock", "Synth-pop"]
 ---

 "I Got You" is a song by New Zealand rock band Split Enz.
 It was released as a single on 21 January 1980 by Mushroom Records in Australia and New Zealand, and August 1980 by A&M internationally, as the first single from their breakthrough album True Colours.
 Written by co-lead singer Neil Finn, who did not initially believe it to be a hit, it became the band's most commercially successful song, topping the charts in Australasia (spending eight weeks at number-one in Australia) and placing in the top 20 of the British and Canadian charts.
-By July 1980, it had become the biggest selling single in Australian history.The song was rated #11 on the Australasian Performing Right Association's Top 100 New Zealand Songs Of All Time list.
+By July 1980, it had become the biggest selling single in Australian history.
+The song was rated #11 on the Australasian Performing Right Association's Top 100 New Zealand Songs Of All Time list.